 Judy offers more advice to today’s young lawyers and discusses her approach to voir dire in medical malpractice cases.
 Read the full Law.com article here.

-Judith Livingston has won 35 trials with verdicts in excess of $1 million and has negotiated hundreds of settlements that have resulted in payments to her clients totaling almost half a billion dollars.
+Judith A. Livingston has won 35 trials with verdicts in excess of $1 million and has negotiated hundreds of settlements that have resulted in payments to her clients totaling almost half a billion dollars.
 She has been called “A Legal Legend” by Law Dragon and named one of “The 50 most influential women lawyers in America” by New York magazine.
-Judy was the first woman, and youngest person, to be admitted to the Inner Circle of Advocates, an invitation-only group limited to 100 of the best plaintiff lawyers in the United States.
+Judith A. Livingston was the first woman, and youngest person, to be admitted to the Inner Circle of Advocates, an invitation-only group limited to 100 of the best plaintiff lawyers in the United States.